NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 # Analysis of some predictions about the 2018 EA Survey

-Note: Conclusions unsure, because I don't know whether the target interval is 80 or 60%

 ## Introduction.
 Some effective altruists made predictions about the 2018 EA Survey: a survey which aims to reach most people within the effective altruism movement.
 Here, I present the set up for the prediction making, the questions, and explain some judgement calls I made when judging the answers.
 Everything is written such that you can play along.